 With much more advantages over a custom liquid cooling system while delivering the same benefits of one, self-contained liquid cooling options are becoming more mainstream and very affordable for custom computer.
 Before you get one for your system, be sure to learn what socket your processor is and if the liquid cooler can support that.
 All products I list here are universal and they are compatible with most modern socket on the market, however it never hurts to check.
 Now the question is, which one is right for you ?

 A – Home Theater / Basic Entertainment and Productivity Computer Type

-These system types technically do not need to have the luxury of liquid cooling but sometimes it could be a good upgrade to some extent.
-For example, if you want to reduce the noise level to near silence ( Home Theater PCs) or increase the CPU speed to get a little more performance without sacrificing the lifespan of the processor itself (Basic Home / Work PCs), you can use liquid cooling to meet these goals.
-It is an ideal setup to pair liquid cooler with one these Top 6 Most Silent Computer Cases for Quiet Computing.
+These PC types technically do not need to have the luxury of liquid cooling, but sometimes it could be an ideal upgrade.
+Because if you want to reduce the noise level (Home Theater PCs) or increase the CPU speed to get a little more performance without sacrificing the lifespan of the processor itself (Basic Home / Work PCs), you can use liquid cooling to meet these goals.
+It is also best to pair liquid cooler with one these silent chassis if budget allows.